Deft (gamer): KT Rolster (2017–2018)

-Season 8

 Deft and the rest of KT Rolster decided to remain in the team even after a disappointing season.
 The team placed 3rd in Spring Split Playoffs and 1st in Summer Split Playoffs, where they defeated the rookie sensation team, Griffin, with 3–2, making it Deft's second LCK title.
 Deft received the most MVP games in the whole league, but did not win the Spring Split MVP award.

 KT Rolster qualified for 2018 League of Legends World Championship, where they lost in an extremely close series to eventual World Champions, Invictus Gaming, with 2–3.

-Season 9
+DRX (2019–2020)

 On November 25, 2018, Deft joined Kingzone DragonX.
 The team achieved 3rd place in the Spring Split Playoffs.

-He is the ninth player to reach 1,000 kills in the LCK.
+He became the ninth player to reach 1,000 kills in the LCK.
 He achieved his 1,000 kills on March 21, 2019.
 His 1,000th kill was on kt Rolster Kingen's Aatrox with his Ezreal.
 He is the first and only player to have reached 1,000 kills in two different regions.
 The team collapsed in Summer Split, resulting them to place at 7th in regular season.
 It was the first time in Deft's career where he missed playoffs.
 However, high placing in Spring Split allowed Kingzone DragonX to get a second chance at qualifying for World Championship, but the team ultimately fell in Regional Finals to DAMWON Gaming in a close, 2–3 effort.